ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/schedule-discrete-structures.md

 - How do I use iteration and conditional logic in a Python program to perform computational tasks like processing the contents of a file and mathematical tasks like using Newton's method to approximate the square root of a number?

+### Technical Concepts

+- **Assignment Statement**: an operation to store a value in a variable
+- **Iteration Construct**: a construct to support repeated execution of operations
+- **Conditional Logic**: a construct to support decision making in a program
+- **Quadratic Root**: value of a quadratic function where it intercepts the horizontal axis
+- **Square Root**: mathematical function that is the inverse of the square of a number

 ### Reading Assignments